Mashiki, Kumamoto

 Kumamoto Airport is located in the town.

 Mashiki (益城町, Mashiki-machi) is a town located in Kamimashiki District, Kumamoto Prefecture, Japan.
-As of 31 August 2024, the town had an estimated population of 34,118 in 14750 households, and a population density of 520 persons per km^{2}.
+As of 31 August 2024, the town had an estimated population of 34,118 in 14,750 households, and a population density of 520 persons per km^{2}.
 The total area of the town is 65.68 km2.
 Kumamoto Airport is located in Mashiki.

 Geography

 Mashiki is adjacent to the eastern part of Kumamoto City and is located slightly north of the center of Kumamoto Prefecture.
 From the eastern to southern part of the prefecture, there are four peaks in the Kyushu Mountains: Shiroyama (480 meters), Asagoyama (405 meters), Funanoyama (308 meters), and Iidayama (431 meters).
 The northern part is covered with farmland called the Mashiki Plateau (Takayuhara Plateau).
 The central part is part of the Kumamoto Plain and is covered with rice paddies.
 All of the rivers in the town belong to the Midorikawa River system, and flow from east to west.

 Mashiki was near the epicenter of the 2016 Kumamoto earthquakes reporting a Shindo 7 (highest possible level) intensity in the primary foreshock on April 14 and the mainshock on April 16, leading to fire and rubble killing at least 40 people.
+It was hit by another earthquake 10 years later.